Kotlin/kotlin-by-example/examples/01_introduction/06_Generics.md

 ### Generic Functions

-You can also [generify functions](https://kotlinlang.org/docs/reference/generics.html#generic-functions) if their logic is independent of the specific type.
-For instance, you can write a utility function to create mutable stacks easier:
+You can also [generify functions](https://kotlinlang.org/docs/reference/generics.html#generic-functions) if their logic is independent of a specific type.
+For instance, you can write a utility function to create mutable stacks:

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">